 Estero Hondo Mammal Sanctuary

-This marine mammal sanctuary is home to the largest number of endangered West Indian manatees in the Dominican Republic and serves as a protected habitat for many species of birds.
+This marine mammal sanctuary is home to the largest number of endangered West Indian manatees in the Dominican Republic.
+The place serves as a protected habitat for many species of birds.
 Make sure to climb up the watchtower while visiting.
 You’ll get a great view of the manatees and birds from here!

 Casa de Arte